 As a consequence the size of online data volumes are spiralling out of control and storage management has become an ever-increasing challenge.

 Buying bigger and faster storage systems is not solving the problem of data identification.
 How we classify our data is going to become more of an issue than people first thought.
 Now we know tools exist to move data by date, last modified, file size, extension, user, file type etc, but how many companies are using this technology?

 Once we have an archive, whether this is static, near line or offline you need to consider whether the archive will remain on the same site as the primary data or relocate the archive to another office or even replicate the archive regularly to the DR site.
 In the event of a disaster your primary concern should be to restore your most recent information first and then restore the archive if required.

-Below is a list of differing storage technologies which we could utilize to provide an archive.
+Below is a list of differing storage technologies which we could utilise to provide an archive.
 Storage technologies and archive life of media.

 With any technology you should perform the following:

-An archive needn’t be permanent; it could be a SATA disk array or cloud storage for data that only needs to be backed and archived up once a month.
-Just deploying this affordable storage would free up your tier 1 disk space; removing non-corporate data from the network would free up disk space, reduce network traffic and reduce your backup window.
+An archive needn’t be permanent; it could be a SATA disk array that only needs to be backed up once a month.
+Just deploying this affordable storage would free up your tier 1 disk space, removing none corporate data from the network would free up disk space, reduce network traffic and reduce your backup window.
 These simple strategies can be easily achieved with a little time, thought and money.
-We can provide a solution that, really will Backup Less and Archive More.
+We are able to provide a solution that, really will Backup Less and Archive More.

 Call us on +44 (0)1256 331614or email: firstname.lastname@example.org and we will assist in any way we can.